1. Room 1243

 I sat outside the gynecologist’s office, staring at the clock nervously.
 It was almost 11:30, but Rowen was still not here.

-I checked our chat for the hundredth time, but there was no reply to the texts I had sent him.
-He hadn’t even seen them.
+I checked our chat again, but there was no reply; he hadn’t even seen my messages.

 “Serena?”
-His voice sounded distracted.
-I could hear faint traffic in the background.
+He sounded distracted.
+Traffic hummed in the background.

 “Rowen… are you nearby?
 It’s almost our time,” I asked softly.